 Once your gateway is all setup, let’s receive and send LoRaWAN messages!
 You need a LoRa capable device, such as WaziDev.
 With WaziDev, you need to install the WaziDev sketchbook, as instructed here.

-This sketch has 3 keys: devAddr, appSkey, netSkey.
+NetSkey (Network Session Key).
 They need to be copied in the WaziGate to be recognized.
-You can flash this sketch on your device.

 Once flashed, open the WaziGate UI on http://wazigate.local and first select the “Dashboard” menu entry.
 Click on the “Plus” icon at the bottom right: